jh3nd3rs0n/jargyle/README.md

             The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.serverFacingBindHost=HOST
-            The binding host name or address for the server-facing socket (default is 0.0.0.0)
+            The binding host name or address for the server-facing socket

         socks5.onConnect.serverFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
-            The space separated list of binding port ranges for the server-facing socket (default is 0)
+            The space separated list of binding port ranges for the server-facing socket

         socks5.onConnect.serverFacingConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
             The timeout in milliseconds on waiting for the server-facing socket to connect (default is 60000)